xToken/CompMod/webpages/alien_overview.md

 ### Enzyme:
 	- Now requires the Movement Traits research

-### ParasiteCloud:
+### Parasite Cloud:
 	- New ability on the Drifter
 	- The cloud will be shot out from the drifter towards the target location
 	- The drifter will move until it has LOS on the target area before casting the parasite cloud
 	- As the cloud moves, it will parasite (2/s duration) nearby Marines, enabling the commander to scout ahead
 	- Costs is 2 tRes
 	- Requires the Defensive Traits research
-	- Will last for 10 seconds, and can travel up to 40m
+	- Will last for 15 seconds, and can travel up to 40m

 ### Drifter
 	- Drifters can be built from Drifter Eggs placed anywhere on infestation.